Soapmaking

 Detailed directions:

 Place water in a (1qt) heatproof container.
 Wearing rubber gloves, plastic apron, and eye protection, carefully weigh NaOH (lye crystals).
 Diligently clean up any spills and put away the lye container.
-Carefully, gradually, pour the lye crystals into the water, stirring constantly (I stir with my thermometer).
-Observe the exothermic reation.
-Set lye solution aside to cool (to approx 120 degrees F).
+Carefully, gradually, pour the lye crystals into the water (using half water and half ice cubes is suggested), stirring constantly until the water and lye solution is perfectly clear.
+Observe the exothermic reaction.
+Set lye solution aside to cool to approx 120 degrees F.

-Mix fats/oils and heat to 120 degrees F (this could be done in kitchen equipment).
+Mix fats/oils and heat to 120 degrees F This could be done in kitchen equipment, since the lye will not touch this.
 Pour hot oils into your soap-mixing bowl.
 When lye solution and oils are at the same temperature, slowly pour lye solution into oils, stirring constantly.

 Continue stirring until the mixture traces.
-"Trace" is when the mixture is very thick, about the consistency of a milkshake or honey.
-When a little is dribbled from the stirring spoon onto the surface, you'll be able to clearly see a trace on the surface (try writing your initials).
-If you're lucky, it will only take 15-30 minutes to trace, however three hours isn't uncommon, so be sure to do this when you have lots of time.
+"Trace" is when the mixture begins to thicken, about the consistency of honey or gravy.
+When a little is dribbled from the stirring spoon onto the surface, you'll be able to clearly see a trace on the surface.
+If you're fortunate, it will only take 15-30 minutes to trace, however three hours isn't uncommon, so be sure to do this when you have lots of time.
+After you have done this process by hand one or two times, you can use an immersion blender.

 Once the soap traces, pour it into a mold.
-(Plastic cookie trays, if you ever do store-bought cookies; cans from frozen juice concentrate; rubbermaid drawer liners; jello jiggler molds; whatever, a flexible container is best.
-Don't use aluminum.)
+Many things can serve as a soap mold - plastic cookie trays, if you ever do store-bought cookies; cans from frozen juice concentrate; rubbermaid drawer liners; jello jiggler molds; whatever - a flexible container is best.
+Don't use aluminium for anything that the raw soap will touch.

 Set the soap-filled molds in a warm, draft-free place for 24-48 hours until the soap is solid.
 Wearing rubber gloves again, unmold soap (if it doesn't unmold easily, set in the freezer overnight) and cut into bars.
-To cut, I tie fishing line to two pencils and cut the soap with the cinnamon-roll method.
-If you have a thin-bladed knife that you want to dedicate to soapmaking, it would work for cutting.
-Set the bars of soap aside to cure for two weeks.
-Try washing your hands.
-If they feel slimy, rinse with vinegar and leave soap to cure more.
+To cut, I use a stainless steel knife.
+Set the bars of soap aside to cure and dry for four weeks.

 VARIATIONS: